Divided Churches

 1Jn 2:19 They went out from us, but they were not of us; for if they had been of us, they would no doubt have continued with us: but they went out, that they might be made manifest that they were not all of us.

-Looks good on the surface, but the apostle John is talking about those who deny the faith of Jesus, not those who want to live by it:
+But John is speaking of those who deny the faith of Jesus, not those who seek to live by every word of God:

 1Jn 2:23 Whosoever denies the Son, the same has not the Father: (but) he that acknowledges the Son has the Father also.